 Class B Kitchens

 Class B motorhomes are small.
-There is just no getting around that fact, and while RV designers are pretty clever with their space-saving tricks, Class Bs do have a little less to flaunt in the kitchen department.
+There is just no getting around that fact, and while RV designers are pretty clever with their space-saving tricks, Class Bs have a little less to flaunt in the kitchen department.

 One thing that is generally missing from a Class B kitchen is an RV oven.
 Therefore, baking shouldn’t be on your to-do list if a Class B is how you roll.